crhall-writing/crhall-writing.github.io/_poems/fuck-off-tyler.md

 I say to him, “you should cry—it builds character”
 he falls to an uncomfortable silence after that.

-then, I’m replaying it all again, wondering what I did to invite all of that
-wondering if I embarrassed myself in front of my friend
+then, I’m replaying it all again, wondering what I did to invite all of that-- wondering if I embarrassed myself in front of my friend,
-wondering if I should’ve been more gentle, womanly, what the guy expected from me
+wondering if I should’ve been more gentle, womanly, what the guy expected from me.

 my thoughts are interrupted; I check my phone,
 the guy’s texted me asking me on a date now that my friend's gone
-and we’re alone
+and we’re alone.

-he got every opportunity to get away with it
+he got every opportunity to get away with it,
-but his dick couldn’t let him
+but his dick couldn’t let him.

-and what he helped me realize is
+and what he helped me realize is,
-guys don’t show up, stick to you like glue
+guys don’t show up, stick to you like glue,
 insult you until you’re blue
 and ready to scream it all out
-if they’re innocent
+if they’re innocent.